Skip to content

 DELETE endpoint that runs a service callable.

 Configure by setting spec to a :class:ServiceSpec.
-The spec's input_serializer is optional (for delete-with-payload patterns such as a deletion reason); success_status defaults to 204 No Content; set output_serializer on the spec to render a body instead.
+The spec's input_serializer is optional (for delete-with-payload patterns such as a deletion reason); success_status defaults to 204 No Content; set output_selector_spec with an output_serializer on the spec to render a body instead.

 Selector views